-- A. Following notice and hearing, the District adopted a comprehensive management plan which was submitted and certified by the Texas Water Development Board on November 18, 2004.
-The management plan was adopted within two years of the District's confirmation election and addresses: - 1. providing the most efficient use of groundwater; - 2. controlling and preventing waste of groundwater;

-- 3. controlling and preventing subsidence;

-- 4. addressing conjunctive surface water management issues;

-- 5. addressing natural resource issues;

-- 6. addressing drought conditions; and
+- A. Following notice and hearing, the District adopted a comprehensive management plan which was submitted and certified by the Texas Water Development Board on November 18, 2004 and April 7, 2010.
+The management plan was adopted and addresses: - 1. providing the most efficient use of groundwater; - 2. controlling and preventing waste of groundwater; - 3. controlling and preventing subsidence; - 4. addressing conjunctive surface water management issues; - 5. addressing natural resource issues; - 6. addressing drought conditions; - 7. addressing conservation, recharge enhancement, rainwater harvesting, precipitation enhancement, or brush control, where appropriate and cost-effective; and. - 8. addressing the desired future conditions adopted by the District under Section 36.108.

-- 7. addressing conservation.